-It’s true: Blockchain, at the moment, is a tough technology to adopt for most small business owners.
+Blockchain, at the moment, is a tough technology to adopt for most small business owners.
 Unless you’re a startup looking to disrupt an industry, it probably won’t directly impact your business.

 Bitcoin is a strange concept to wrap your head around—unless you understand blockchain, that is.

-Every person who participates in the bitcoin network—everyone who buys with, sells in, or owns bitcoins—has their own copy of the bitcoin blockchain.
+Every person who participates in the Bitcoin network—everyone who buys with, sells in, or owns bitcoins—has their own copy of the Bitcoin blockchain.

-See where is this going?
+See where this is going?

 Whether you’re an individual buying a lemonade or a multinational lemonade company selling your beverages, each transaction you add to the blockchain is checked against everyone else’s blockchain ledgers.
-This system prevents anyone from using the same bitcoin more than once—which was the biggest problem with all-digital currencies before bitcoin came along.
+This system prevents anyone from using the same bitcoin more than once—which was the biggest problem with all-digital currencies before Bitcoin came along.

-Since bitcoin is a purely person-to-person digital currency model, anyone using bitcoin can make fast, secure, low-fee transactions whenever they want, to anyone in the world.
+Since Bitcoin is a purely person-to-person digital currency model, anyone using bitcoins can make fast, secure, low-fee transactions whenever they want, to anyone in the world.
 It’s a universal currency.

 Bitcoin Miners and Your Financial Security

-With the unique “miner” addition, the bitcoin marketplace made it possible for a global blockchain to support this all-digital, no-regulation currency that anyone can buy or sell.
+With the unique “miner” addition, the Bitcoin marketplace made it possible for a global blockchain to support this all-digital, no-regulation currency that anyone can buy or sell.

-That simply entails….
+Accepting bitcoin simply entails….

-Otherwise, it’s fairly straightforward—bitcoin works a lot like cash, but it requires more technological know-how.
+Otherwise, it’s fairly straightforward—Bitcoin works a lot like cash, but it requires more technological know-how.

-As it turns out, bitcoin has lots of the same advantages that blockchain also has.
+As it turns out, Bitcoin has lots of the same advantages that blockchain also has.
 Here are a few reasons you might want to consider accepting bitcoin as payment from customers:

 Unlike big corporations, small businesses don’t have a lot of bargaining power over things like credit card fees and transaction fees.
-With bitcoin, these fees are drastically reduced, saving mom-and-pop stores a lot of money.
+With Bitcoin, these fees are drastically reduced, saving mom-and-pop stores a lot of money.